 Paul holds a Bachelor of Science Degree in Computer Systems Management from Johnson & Wales University in Providence, Rhode Island.
 Paul is a lifelong resident of Cape Cod and his family has lived in the area for over fifteen generations.
 He has written several articles for both locally and nationally published magazines on the subject of technology and Information Security.
 Paul and his wife Danielle live in West Yarmouth and are avid art and antique collectors.
 They have been fortunate enough to travel and appreciate history of art from around the world.
 Paul now looks forward to enthusiastically supporting and growing art appreciation locally.

-I’m Jane Reed, relatively new to Cape Cod.
 I am the daughter of a noted medical illustrator who also painted landscapes and western art his entire life.
 As a child living in MD, my favorite field trip was visiting the National Gallery of Art.
 No school field trip could ever compare!
 We moved to MI in 1960 and in junior high I read a book called Paintbox Summer that introduced me to Peter Hunt and the apprentices at his studio in Provincetown.
 I insisted my parents take me there.
 They did, only to find he had moved his studio to Orleans!
 We stopped there on our way back down the Cape, met him, and the trip was a success.
 Back in MI, I later studied elementary education at tiny Adrian College, raised my family and taught elementary school for 39 years.
 In 2012, I met Alan (who is an amazing artisan), moved to Nantucket in 2013 and was fortunate to spend 3 1/2 years there soaking up art events and collecting Nantucket artists’ art.
 We moved to Cummaquid in 2017.
 Cape Cod has always called to me and I feel very lucky to be surrounded by such beauty.
 As a teacher witnessing how important art was to all my students, seeing what a difference art teachers made in children’s lives, and watching how painting was responsible for keeping my father alive his last two years, I continue to value art education for people of all ages.
 Art is not something extra, it is essential to enrich people’s lives.
 I look forward to taking an active part in supporting the art education of local artists by participating on the Board of the Cape Cod Art Center.

 Upon graduating from Colgate University where Jim earned a BA in Political Science, International Relations and Russian Studies, he joined the US Peace Corps and served in the Dominican Republic.
 Next came family and a 38 year career in international business, traveling the world, including an assignment in Australia.
 Jim moved to the Cape in 2013 and now he spends his time devoted to his photography.
 Jim is a member of the Cape Cod Art Center Camera Club, where he assists the Competition chair with the selection and recruitment of the judges.
 Jim is the Vice President of the Cape Cod Viewfinders Club and is directly responsible for the education program among other duties.
 Jim has achieved the Master level in both clubs.
 He is also Juried through Cape Cod Art Center.
 Jim’s photography has been recognized receiving over 80 awards including local, NECCC and National.